 - force foreign nationals to engage in commercial sex activities with a nexus to the U.S.

 Adults and children can be the direct victims of human trafficking.
 In some cases, adults and minors are lured by traffickers through social media platforms with promises of career opportunities in modeling, entertainment, or in some cases, the adult entertainment industry.
 The victims are generally not told they will be forced to perform sex acts and prevented from returning home.
 In many cases, the victims are physically assaulted and/or battered to place the victims in fear of leaving or reporting the situation.
 Some minors are lured by adults who pretend to have an interest in forming a romantic relationship with the minor.
 Once the adult convinces the minor he or she can be trusted, the minor may then be detained and introduced to sex trafficking against his or her will.
 Foreign nationals are lured into sex trafficking with promises of standard, everyday job opportunities that would offer the individual the income needed to provide a better life and start over in a new country.
-Upon arriving in Naples or Fort Lauderdale, the victims discover the job opportunity was fraudulent and they are forced into labor and/or sex work.
+Upon arriving in Fort Lauderdale, the victims discover the job opportunity was fraudulent and they are forced into labor and/or sex work.
 There are multiple criminal activities that are often involved in human trafficking operations; therefore, a person who is accused of human trafficking may also face several charges for related offenses, depending on the nature of the crime.

 Do not say anything that might incriminate you.
 Speak with an attorney first.